mflisikowski/turboverse-kit/README.md

 ### /packages/ui

 Shared UI component library built with React, TypeScript, and Tailwind CSS.
+Includes:

+- `src/components/` - Reusable React components
+- `src/hooks/` - Custom React hooks
+- `src/css/` - Global styles and CSS utilities
+- `src/lib/` - Utility functions and shared code

-### /packages/tailwind-config
+### /tools

+Configuration packages shared across the monorepo:

-Shared Tailwind CSS configuration used across all applications and packages.
+- `tailwind-config` - Base Tailwind CSS configuration used as a foundation for all applications and packages.

-### /packages/typescript-config

-Shared TypeScript configuration files for different types of packages (base, Next.js, React library).
+- `typescript-config` - Shared TypeScript configuration files.

 ## Development

 ### Adding a New Package

-1. Create a new directory in the appropriate location (`apps/` or `packages/`)
+1. Create a new directory in the appropriate location (`apps/`, `packages/`, or `tools/`)
 2. Initialize package.json:

    ```bash